Boursler/assembler/README.md

 ## Term Project
 ### Briana Oursler, Winter 22

 Assembler is a project that accepts an input file with a line by line list of assembly instructions supporting operations add, mov, xor, sub, mul, and, and.
-Assembler parses intel type assembly syntax.
+Assembler parses intel style assembly syntax.
 Current limitations include:
  - Limited constant expression evaluation (effectively handles sums on memoperands)
  - Errors represented as strings
  - Does not output machine code